timoconnellaus/create-tsrouter-app/README.md

 | `npx . app-ts --template typescript`               | Creates a TypeScript app                   |
 | `npx . app-js-tw --tailwind`                       | Creates a JavaScript app with Tailwind CSS |
 | `npx . app-ts-tw --template typescript --tailwind` | Creates a TypeScript app with Tailwind CSS |

+You can also add `--tailwind` to the command to automatically add Tailwind CSS to the app.